LeBlueAwoo/MiViKePa/README.md

 # MiViKePa
-Mini Virtual KeyPad - a simple, yet effective script that doubles as a passcode protection module for Python programs
+Mini Virtual KeyPad - a simple, yet effective script that doubles as a passcode protection module for Python programs (and potentially others)

  ~